Sports in New Zealand

-You can take a tandem leap with a qualified instructor with about a minute of adrenalin-pumping freefalling, followed by a calm float safely to the ground.
+You can take a tandem leap with a qualified instructor with about a minute of adrenaline-pumping freefalling, followed by a calm float safely to the ground.
 Skydive Lake Wanaka is New Zealand’s leading skydiving organization, however there are many North and South Island operators to choose from.

-The cragged cliffs and volcanic mountain peaks of New Zealand make it one of the top locations in the world for mountaineering and rock climbing.
+The ragged cliffs and volcanic mountain peaks of New Zealand make it one of the top locations in the world for mountaineering and rock climbing.
 These activities have been enjoyed in New Zealand since the early 20th Century, all originating from mountaineering and eventually progressing to more difficult and steep ascents.

 It is worth noting that the changeable weather and rough conditions make these sports best enjoyed with a well-equipped climbing party, particularly for rock climbing which in New Zealand is more suited to experienced individuals.